Te Tiriti o Waitangi, the Treaty of Waitangi, is the agreement that Aotearoa New Zealand is built on.

 Come explore He Tohu

-See The Treaty of Waitangi in person, along with He Whakaputanga and the Women’s Suffrage Petition.
+See the real Treaty of Waitangi, He Whakaputanga and the Women’s Suffrage Petition.

 Explore the stories of Te Tiriti, and get to know the people who signed the document.